pablomgdev/cachivache2/README.md

 If you're someone who occasionally finds it challenging to choose the right gift, this app is your salvation.
 It makes everything easier for you.

 ## 🧱 Project Setup
-In this section is explained how the setup is done and how to set up the project.
+In this section is explained how to set up the project.

 ### Prerequisites
 - Golang 1.21.4: [Install Golang](https://go.dev/doc/install).